Together Frankfort - Our History

 The Frankfort State Journal ran an article about our invitation to Barr, with quotes from his staff who proclaimed Barr's utmost support for women's concerns.
 He declined our invitation to participate in the national Women's March on Washington.

-1. Increased civic engagement, particularly focused on specific national policies, particularly environmental protection and management, healthcare, campaign finance and "dark money," and racial discrimination;
+1. Increased civic engagement, particularly focused on specific national policies, with an emphasis on environmental protection and management, healthcare, campaign finance and "dark money," and racial discrimination.

 2. Improving voter participation & voter education on public issues;